maverickdouble7/QnA/README.md

 # QnA
-Questions to be pushed here and answers to the same will be present here.
+Queries to be pushed here and answers to the same will be present here.